chipsalliance/f4pga/docs/f4pga/DevNotes.md

 environmental variables.
 These can be referenced by users in _platform flow definitions_ and _project flow configurations_ using the `${variable_name}` syntax when defining values.
-They can also be read inside _f4pga modules_ by accesing the `ctx.values` namespace.
+They can also be read inside _f4pga modules_ by accessing the `ctx.values` namespace.

-The core of tis system is the `ResolutionEnvironemt` class which can be found inside the `common` module.
+The core of its system is the `ResolutionEnvironemt` class which can be found inside the `common` module.

 ### Installation